 Bonfire Night and Pets

 Oh yeah.
 Mention should be given to pets, who seem to get an easy ride of it these days.
-You’re supposed to put black out blinds on the rabbit hutch, council your dog and stuff your hamster’s ears with cotton wool.
-Empirical research shows that all animals love exposure to fire and explosions and will suffer nothing more than a hysterical laughing fit if you stuff a small banger up their arsehole.
+You’re supposed to put black out blinds on the rabbit hutch, counsel your dog and stuff your hamster’s ears with cotton wool.
+Actually, empirical research shows that all animals love exposure to fire and explosions and will suffer nothing more than a hysterical laughing fit if you stuff a small banger up their arsehole.

 A potted history of Bonfire Night…